AP-720/battleship/README.md

 Project practicing TDD to make a battleship game.

-#ToDo

-- Add setTimeout() for computer move generation
+# ToDo

 - Stop computer ships from being shown.
+Do this once the random ship placement has been sorted.
-- Maybe needs isGameRunning property
+- Maybe needs isGameRunning property?

-##UIManager

-- Messages
-    - Enter Name
-    - Which players turn it is
+- Add eventListener for players attack.
-    - If attack is a hit or a miss
-    - Who is the winner
+- Random ship placement.

+- remove the player name property as no longer want to have that functionality
+- remove the missedAttacks array as not using it.